txemasv/ghibli-films/README.md

 Android App that shows a list with all films of Studio Ghibli.
 Touching one item on the list, allows to see the film details.

 ## Key Features
+- MVP Architecture.
 - MaterialDesign List based on CardView and RecyclerView.
-- REST Client JSON using Retrofit and Gson.
+- REST Client JSON using Retrofit, RxAndroid and Gson.
 - Load images with Glide.
-- JUnit test using OkHttp:MockWebServer.
 - IU flexible based on Fragments (one-pane handset, two-panes tablet).
 - Multilanguage.